 Here are some things I would recommend having in your laundry area, especially if baby has sensitive skin:

-Detergent: Charlie’s Soap with change your life.
+Detergent: Charlie’s Soap will change your life.

 Wool Dryer Balls (Dryer sheets are toxic!)